la-ots/pelican/docs/foundation/agency-theming.md

 Agencies can apply their own brand by changing the SCSS variables and recompiling the CSS.
 Pelican comes with default theme colors for brand, based upon Louisiana colors, to give you a starting point.

 Pelican provides 9 Brand color variables you can change.
-These are listed in the file named `_theme-agency.scss` inside the `/_scss/` folder.
+These are listed in the file named `_variables-agency.scss` inside the `/_scss/` folder.
+Bootstrap will generate all theme variations of components when the SCSS is recompiled to CSS.

+To use your own agency colors:

+ - Download the repo for Pelican.
+ - Update the hex values in `_variables-agency.scss`.

 Bootstrap will generate all theme variations of components when the SCSS is recompiled to CSS.

 ## Themeable Elements